Masters in Informal Science Education

 A minimum of three science courses (9 credit hours) is required.
 These courses are to be in the selected concentration area: biology, chemistry, environmental science, physics, psychology, oceanography/ earth science, general science (for middle- and junior-high school teachers) or another science or technical area approved by the department.
 Science courses offered through the science education department specifically for teachers, may also be used to partially fulfill the science course requirement.
 The general science concentration involves several areas and will be constructed based on the student's needs.

 The thesis track includes nine credit hours in the selected science concentration, Informal Science Education (EDS 5270) and either Informal Science Education Internship (EDS 5272) or Informal Science Education Project (EDS 5274), plus six credit hours of thesis (EDS 5999).

 The nonthesis track includes six credit hours chosen from Informal Science Education (EDS 5270), Informal Science Education Internship (EDS 5272) or Informal Science Education Project (EDS 5274), and six semester credit hours of restricted electives that may include three credit hours of Research (EDS 5081).

-With departmental approval, up to six credit hours of senior-level courses can be applied toward the master of science program.
+With departmental approval, up to six credit hours of upper-level undergraduate courses can be applied toward the master of science program.